celogeek/go-comic-converter/README.md

 Convert CBZ/CBR/Dir into EPUB for e-reader devices (Kindle Devices, ...)

-My goal is to make a simple, crossplatform, and fast tool to convert comics into EPUB.
+My goal is to make a simple, cross-platform, and fast tool to convert comics into EPUB.

 EPUB is now support by Amazon through [SendToKindle](https://www.amazon.com/gp/sendtokindle/), by Email or by using the App.
 So I've made it simple to support the size limit constraint of those services.